manijangde/manijangde.github.io/README.md

 ## Welcome!!

 This is the place where i publish anything and everything about my datascince work!
-And i am happy to share with all..
+And i am happy to share with you all..

 Keep visiting for more interesting projects in the future..

 ### My Projects